-Figure 3.14 - The License Agreement.
+Fig. 14: The License Agreement

-Carefully review the license agreement (see Figure 3.14) before highlighting the appropriate radio button and accepting the agreement; click Next to continue.
+Carefully review the license agreement before highlighting the appropriate radio button and accepting the agreement; click Next to continue.

-Figure 3.15 - The Installation Directory dialog.
+Fig. 15: The Installation Directory dialog

-Use fields on the Installation Directory dialog (see Figure 3.15) to specify the directory in which the PEM server will reside, and to access the Advanced options dialog:
+Use fields on the Installation Directory dialog to specify the directory in which the PEM server will reside, and to access the Advanced options dialog:

-- By default, the PEM server is installed in the /opt/PEM directory on Linux or in C:\Program Files\PEM on Windows.
+- By default, the PEM server is installed in the C:\Program Files\PEM on Windows.
 Accept the default location, or use the Installation Directory field to open a browser dialog and select the directory in which the PEM server will be installed. - To install the PEM server and PEM-HTTPD on separate hosts, you must use the Advanced options dialog to specify the installation type (Web Services or Database).
 Select the Show advanced options check box to instruct the installer to include the Advanced options dialog in the installation process.